CyberFlameGO/CraftPatch/docs/README.md

 ## 3. Transformations 101

-Since we've taken care of the first objective and can now successfully apply our patch to the **target class**, let's take a look at the second objective:
+Since we've taken care of the first objective and can now successfully apply our patch to the **target class**, let's take a look at the second objective using an example:

 - Let us modify the value returned by the _field access_ of `ownText` on the `checkCode` method to return `"def"` instead of `"abc"`.